-Now in its third season, Bizarre Wicker Park tells the fascinating stories of the snake oil tycoon, the beer baron, and the artists, radicals, and mobsters that built and shaped this energetic neighborhood.
+Now in its fifth season, Bizarre Wicker Park tells the fascinating stories of the snake oil tycoon, the beer baron, and the artists, radicals, and mobsters that built and shaped this energetic neighborhood.

-The Wicker Park neighborhood is a one of Chicago's most popular destinations and is just two miles North of downtown.
-The tour begins inside my Victorian parlor at the landmark (and haunted) Flat Iron Arts Building and ends nearby about an hour later, after walking one mile.
+The Wicker Park neighborhood is one of Chicago's most popular destinations and is just two miles North of downtown.
+The tour begins at the Wicker Park park.
+It ends nearby about an hour later, after walking one mile.

 Hi, I'm Gordon Meyer.
 I created the tour and personally conduct each one.
-I've lived here for fifteen years.
+I've lived in the neighborhood for seventeen years.
 I’m a graduate of the Second City Training Center, and I’ve been a magician for decades so you can expect some surprises along the way.
 Oh, and I’m also very tall.

 “An amazing experience you cannot miss!” — Wicker Park Chamber